Entrusted to his killer: Little boy beaten, starved by carer

 Malachi Rain Subecz was beaten, starved, thrown against walls and intentionally burnt with scorching hot water in the months before he was eventually killed - by the woman entrusted with his care.

-The malnourished five-year-old, who weighed just 16kg when he died, succumbed to the injuries sustained at the hands of caregiver Michaela Barriball eleven days after being found unconscious at her Te Puna property last November.
+The malnourished 5-year-old, who weighed just 16kg when he died, succumbed to the injuries sustained at the hands of caregiver Michaela Barriball 11 days after being found unconscious at her Te Puna property last November.

 The Bay of Plenty woman last week pleaded guilty to a charge of murder, alongside two charges of ill-treatment of a child.